- 2.1 Create Project

-All available packages are displayed in a clean, table layout that details package names, version, license, and size information.
+All available packages are displayed in a clean, table layout that details package names, version, license, size, build options and rationale information.

 - 2.5.1 Package Categories

-Packages are organized by categories which include: Desktop, Development, Graphics, Multimedia, Networking, Runtimes, System, and Utilities.
+Packages are organized by categories which include: Demo, Desktop, Development, Graphics, Multimedia, Networking, Runtimes, System, and Utilities.

 If you know in which category a package is, you can click on the symbol to expand the package list for that category.